awsdocs/aws-sct-user-guide/doc_source/CHAP_Mapping.New.md

 1. In the right panel, choose a target database platform for the selected source schema or database\.

+   You can choose a virtual database platform as a target\.
+For more information, see [Using virtual targets](CHAP_Mapping.VirtualTargets.md)\.

 1. Choose **Create mapping**\.

     AWS SCT adds this new mapping rule to the **Server mappings** list\.